athrane/pineapple/README.txt

 6) Import Maven projects into Eclipse from GitHub
 -----------

-6.1) Open the Eclipse workspace: c:\projects\pineapple-maven-ws
+6.1) Open the Eclipse workspace: c:\projects\pineapple-ws

 6.2) Import projects by going to File -> Import ->  Git -> Projects from Git -> Clone URI